BGC launches formal $675 million offer for rival broker GFI

-Interdealer broker BGC Partners Inc (BGCP.O) went ahead with the formal launch of its hostile $675 million (420.74 million pounds) bid for rival GFI Group Inc GFIG.N on Wednesday after talks between the two companies reached a deadlock.
+Interdealer broker BGC Partners Inc (BGCP.O) went ahead with the formal launch of its hostile $675 million bid for rival GFI Group Inc GFIG.N on Wednesday after talks between the two companies reached a deadlock.

 Interdealer brokers match wholesale buyers and sellers of currencies, bonds and other instruments but analysts have long expected the industry to consolidate since new regulations forced their traditional investment banking clients to reduce risky trading activities.